Modifying and Enforcing Divorce + Custody Agreements in Connecticut

 Orders related to a divorce or child custody arrangement must be followed.
 Unfortunately, all too often, people do not always abide by the terms of court orders and custody agreements.
 Connecticut law provides remedies to enforce judgments, orders, and agreements, such as withholding income, placing liens on property, driver's license suspension, and even jail.

-If you have any questions about enforcing a judgment, order, or agreement, the attorneys at The Family Law Firm of Healy + Eliot are more than ready to help you find the best path forward.
-Call The Family Law Firm of Healy + Eliot at our New Canaan law office for immediate assistance.
+If you have any questions about enforcing a judgment, order, or agreement, the attorneys at The Family Law Firm Healy Eliot + McCann are more than ready to help you find the best path forward.
+Call The Family Law Firm Healy Eliot + McCann at our New Canaan law office for immediate assistance.

 The Importance of a Proactive Approach in Modification and Enforcement Cases